 Unsecured Loan Eligibility Requirements

 - No recent derogatory comments on your credit report

-If you own stocks, bonds, mutual funds or other eligible securities, you can borrow up to 80 percent against the value of your portfolio without having to liquidate your holdings.
-Portfolio loans, also referred to as stock loans or securities-based lending, work like a revolving line of credit—allowing you to finance a business or franchise by borrowing (and repaying) at will.
+If you own stocks, bonds, mutual funds, or other eligible securities, you can borrow up to 80 percent against the value of your portfolio without having to liquidate your holdings.
+Portfolio loans, also referred to as stock loans or securities-based lending, work as a revolving line of credit—allowing you to finance a business or franchise by borrowing (and repaying) at will.
 Because of this, they’re ideal for financing multi-unit franchises as you can use as much as you need, pay it back, and then borrow again when you’re ready to move forward with additional locations—all without getting a new loan.

 Michael Minitelli is the Senior Vice President of Business Development for Benetrends.
 He targets and drives the growth of the company’s new business relationships with franchisors and manages client accounts.
 To contact Mike, email [email protected] or call 908-447-0098.
 To learn more about Benetrends, visit Benetrends.